How to Repair Drywall Nail Pops

-Drive 1 5|8 inch drywall screws through the wallboard and into the framing on both sides, and about 2 inches from the nail pop.
-Drive the heads far enough to sink them slightly below the wall surface.
+Drive 1-5|8 inch drywall screws through the wallboard and into the framing, about 2 inches away on both sides of the nail pop.
+Sink the screw heads slightly below the wall surface.
 You can do this with a screw driver in cases where only a few nail pops are involved.
-If you have many nail pops to repair, a cordless drill-driver will save a lot of time and effort.
+But if you have many nail pops to repair, a cordless drill-driver will save a lot of time and effort.

-It will take at least two, and possibly three, coats of mud to level and smooth out the dimples.
-Let the mud set and dry for about 30 minutes if you're using setting compound, if you're using ready-mixed, wait an hour or more for it to dry before proceeding.
+It will take at least two, and possibly three coats of mud to level and smooth out the dimples.
+Let the mud set and dry for about 30 minutes if you're using setting compound.
+If you're using ready-mixed, wait an hour or more for it to dry before proceeding.

 Before applying a second coat over the pops, scrape off any roughness in the surface first using upward strokes with the joint knife.
 Apply the second coat of mud, spreading it thick first to completely cover the area, and then skim it off to level and smooth the surface.
 Again, remove any excess mud from the surrounding area to keep things clean.

 When the second coat is dry, examine the patch to determine if another is needed.
 If so, lightly sand the whole area with medium grit sandpaper and then gently wipe the dust away with a damp cloth.